Irenyak1/openmrs-contrib-analyzecontributions/README.md

 Kibana makes is trivial to do ad-hoc analysis on the commit data.

+TODO change this to use an image from the docker.elastic.co registry
 ```
 docker run --name k-ac --link es-ac:es-ac -e ELASTICSEARCH_URL=http://es-ac:9200 -p 5601:5601 -d kibana:latest
 // it should be running on http://localhost:5601